ADPortfolioNode/frontend/README.md

- # FrontEnd Project - Full Stack OpenAI
+# Full Stack OpenAI Project

+This project is a full-stack application that leverages OpenAI's API for various functionalities.
+It includes both frontend and backend components.

 ## Project Overview
 This project is part of the 2024 RESET initiative and focuses on building a front-end application using OpenAI technologies.
 The goal is to create a responsive and interactive user interface that leverages AI capabilities.